NivNagli/Particle-Swarm-Optimization-Neighborhood-Based/README.md

 target.csv will contain the location of our target in the 2d surface, that will be obtained using the python program "Draggable_Target.py" or through manual entry.

+# output files in case of valid inputs:

+1) "moves.txt" : a file that will contain all the particle moves for 60 iterations of time as an input file for the python script

+2) "iterations.txt": a file that will contain a genral control data for the Python script, the file will contain information about the number of iterations that the algorithm performed and the last locations of all the particles.